WE ARE STILL WORKING ON 2023 DATES FOR SPECIAL EVENTS. For a current list of special events see this link.

 The CWWR committee has added money of $300 this year. $50 Entry Fee.
 Limited to 10 Ranch Bronc Riders per rodeo.

-Tentative — This 2022 season Ranch Broncs will be held the first and last week of rodeo, then every other week, and the finals week for a total of 7 weeks., rotating with Hide Race except for first and last rodeo when it will be held consecutively – Tentative Schedule for Ranch Broncs as follows June 2nd, June 16th, June 30th, July 14th, July 28th, August 11th and Finals — August 18th.
+Tentative — This 2023 season Ranch Broncs will be held the 2nd rodeo of the season, alternates with Hide Race, exception finals rodeo where both events will held.
+Tentative Schedule for Ranch Broncs as follows June 8th, June 22nd, July 6th, July 20th, Aug.
+3rd, and Finals — August 17th.
 It is a ‘ride as ride can’.
 The Ranch Bronc Rider must stay on the horse for the 8 second ride.
 A standard, working ranch saddle is used for the Ranch Bronc Ride and the horse is saddled as it would be for everyday ranch work.
 The broncs (horses) wear a bronc halter with one rein for the rider to hold onto.
 This is called a “bronc rein” or a “hack rein”.
 Ranch Bronc Riders are allowed to hold onto the saddle horn, cantle, or a night latch (a rope or strap tied through the gullet of the saddle) with their free hand (the one not holding the hack rein).
 Riders are not disqualified by a loss of a stirrup and there is no “mark out” rule — the Ranch Bronc Rider does not have to have the rowels of his/her spurs touching the break of the broncs’ shoulders on the first jump out of the chute until the broncs’ feet hit the ground.
 There are still two judges that score both the rider and the bronc, with 100 points possible.